Last Updated on

 But if you like the nice shiny look of the fresh paint of a brand new construction… go for a shed kit or pre-built shed.
 Of course, be ready to pay the price.

 Then you need to think about these points:

-- 1 or 2 storeys? (see about the local laws below)
+- 1 or 2 storey? (see about the local laws below)

-- What type and color of siding is possible? (local laws)
+- What type and color of the siding is possible? (local laws)